1911 Chicago mayoral election: General election

 working class,” which he stated included, “comfortable and sanitary dwellings at low cost” and “adequate street car service in the working-class districts.”
 He also pledged to pursue and an efficient health department, fair pay, and for the public schools to be open for public meetings.

-Results
+Results of general election

 Harrison was able to win a relatively-narrow victory.
+Merriam returned to the board of aldermen in 1913.

 According to polls, Harrison received 68.91% of the Polish-American vote, while Merriam received 24.40% and Rodriguez received 5.60%.